CagriCatik/Battery-Systems-Technology/webpage/docs/theory/10_modeling_testing/01_req_test/02_introduction.md

 This introductory chapter sets the stage for a comprehensive approach to automotive requirements management.
 By establishing the importance of well-defined requirements, emphasizing industry best practices, ensuring regulatory compliance, and providing concrete examples, the document aims to equip teams with the tools and methodologies necessary for developing safe, efficient, and reliable automotive systems.

 As we progress through subsequent chapters, each section will build on these foundational principles, providing detailed guidelines, templates, and methodologies that ensure every requirement is meticulously defined, validated, and traceable throughout the development lifecycle.
 This structured approach is essential for fostering collaboration, enhancing quality, and ensuring that the final system meets the highest standards of performance and safety.

----

-By adopting the practices and frameworks outlined in this introduction, automotive teams can achieve a unified, coherent, and highly effective requirements management process, thereby ensuring the delivery of systems that not only meet but exceed industry expectations for safety and performance.